matejak/argbash/doc/install.rst

 Installation
 ============

-Installation is simple, but as it is described in the quickstart, you don't need it to use ``Argbash``.
+Installation is simple, but as it is described in the :ref:`quickstart`, you don't need it to use ``Argbash``.

 #.
 Go to the ``resources`` folder.
    There is a ``Makefile``.